 how to proceed.

-Younger patients and patients with growing tumours are more likely to require treatment for schwannomas.
-For smaller tumours, especially if they are not adjacent to the brain stem, there is the possibility of radiosurgical treatment, i.e. irradiating the tumour with fine gamma rays from many directions.
+Younger patients and patients with growing tumors are more likely to require treatment for schwannomas.
+For smaller tumors, especially if they are not adjacent to the brain stem, there is the possibility of radiosurgical treatment, i.e. irradiating the tumour with fine gamma rays from many directions.
 The Hirslanden Clinic has the most modern radiation system, the CyberKnife, available for this purpose.
-In about 90% of cases, this can prevent further growth of small tumours.
+In about 90% of cases, this can prevent further growth of small tumors.

-In principle, microsurgical tumour removal is suitable for tumours of any size, but since radiosurgery may also provide good results, it is necessary to balance carefully between radiation and surgery, especially in the case of smaller tumours.
-In the case of larger tumours, especially those that are located near the brain stem, radiation is often not possible or only possible with an increased risk, and here the advantages of microsurgery outweigh those of radiosurgery.
+In principle, microsurgical tumour removal is suitable for tumors of any size, but since radiosurgery may also provide good results, it is necessary to balance carefully between radiation and surgery, especially in the case of smaller tumors.
+In the case of larger tumors, especially those that are located near the brain stem, radiation is often not possible or only possible with an increased risk, and here the advantages of microsurgery outweigh those of radiosurgery.

 Microscopic surgery is almost always performed via a retrosigmoid approach through a small skin incision behind the ear.
 The tumour is visualised microsurgically with the operating microscope and endoscope, then gradually reduced in size and finally resected.
 The cranial nerves adjacent to the tumour are electronically stimulated and measured during the operation, and their position and function are continuously monitored (see intra-operativeelectrophysiology).